equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 I've survid working on a Chromebook I'll bet you will too.

-Now do I recommend you to  buy a chromebook ?
-Absolutely not
+Now do I recommend you to  buy a Chromebook ?
+Well, no.

+Do I recommend Chromebook as a primary comupter ?
+Well, absolutely not !

+In this article I was mainly my standing ground for alternative way how to develop software via terminal connection.
+Like I said I'm a huge fan of idea that the best comupter backup is the one you don't have to do.
+By having your devleopment toolset you will loos offline posibility to write software but gain the freedom of not care about what is your laptop or what data you will loos on laptop.
+Friend of my use to develop Ruby on Ralis

 Only limitation is Docker